Masmblr/map-prometheus_src.dpkdir/README.md

 ## Overview
 Prometheus is a custom map for the open-source FPS/RTS hybrid game *Unvanquished*.
 It was designed as a demonstrator for my texture set [mas01](https://github.com/Masmblr/mas01-Texture-Set).
+The dev blog for the project can be found [here](https://github.com/Masmblr/map-prometheus_src.dpkdir/blob/main/readme_files/old_dev_blog.md).

 ## Story
 > **CLASSIFIED TRANSMISSION**